babblingfish/babbling.fish/content/blog/elt-cookbook-sql/index.md

 category: "Reference"
 ---

-Writing SQL for the purpose of data aggregation and reporting requires a separate mindset then writing SQL for the backend of a web application.
+Writing SQL for the purpose of data aggregation and reporting requires a separate mindset than writing SQL for the backend of a web application.
 For a web application we typically are updating a specific user's records.
 In data warehousing application we need to think of ways to efficiently backfill our data and run our SQL quickly at scale.

 A backfill is when we want to populate data in a table for the past X days.
 To do so our SQL has to be repeatable and horizontally scaleable.
 We need to populate data for multiple days at a time in a way that does not leak data or result in duplication.
 Below are a few tips to achieve this goal.